Chathurga/CS211-TSP/README.md

     x(1) >= 2
     x(2) >= 4

 Here we want to get the smallest solution to "2 x(1) + 6 x(2)" under the constraints that x(1) is at least 2 and x(2) is at least 4.

 If we ran that through a solver it would find that this equation is minimal simply when x(1) is 2 and x(2) is 4.
 The output we would read is what values the solver set for x(1) and x(2).
 We'll call x(1) and x(2) the solution variables.

+**Note**: The equation solver will be an external program that you feed input to and read output from.
+There are many available e.g. lp_solve (free), GLPK (free), IBM's CPLEX (proprietary) and many others.
+The completionist in you might want to create one from scratch and that's certainly a great exercise but I didn't feel the need here because I lacked the motivation to undertake such a large side project and CPLEX (the solver I used for this project) is just so incredibly fast.

 Now for the real problem.
-Given a list of towns the first thing we do is generate the distance between every pair of towns.
-Since the distance between town 1 to 2 is the same as town 2 to 1 we won't include duplicates.
+We'll represent the distance matrix with many dist(i,j) variables where dist(i,j) represents the distance between town i and j.
+Since the distance between town i and j is the same as the distance between town j and i we won't include duplicates.
+So we'd have many variables like so (or some data structure that encapsulated these):

     dist(1,2)   = 46
     dist(1,3)   = 23
     ...
-    dist(1,80) = 125
+    dist(1,N)   = 125
     dist(2,3)   = 33
     ...
-    dist(79,80) = 12
+    dist(N-1,N) = 12

-Where dist(i,j) represents the distance between town i and j.

 Now we'll define the solutions variables for our problem.
 These will mark whether a particular journey between towns was taken.
-Each of these solution variables can be either 0 or 1 where 0 = "wasn't taken" and 1 = "taken".
+We'll force these variables to be binary so they can be either 0 or 1 where 0 = *wasn't taken* and 1 = *taken*.

 With these binary variables and distance calculations we can formulate the TSP like so:

     Minimize:
     dist(1,2) * x(1,2) + dist(1,3) * x(1,3) + ...

+    Binary Vars:
+    for i in (1:N): for j in (1:N): x(i,j)

-Where x(i,j) indicates whether the journey between i and j was taken.
+Where x(i,j) indicates whether the journey between town i and j was taken.
+The syntax I'm using here is made up but it resembles the syntax used in the various problem formats read by different solvers.

-If a journey is set to 1 then its distance gets added to the equation, if the journey is set to 0 then the distance gets canceled out.
+If a journey is set to 1 then its distance gets added to the equation, if the journey is set to 0 then the distance gets cancelled out.
 We'll make the solver flip certain journeys on or off with the goal of minimizing the total distance used.

-If we wanted to minimize the result of that equation then all we'd have to do it set every x(i,j) to zero.
+If a solver wanted to minimize the result of that equation then all it'd have to do is set every x(i,j) to zero.

     dist(1,2) * 0 + dist(1,3) * 0 + ... = 0

-This is why we need constraints to make the solver turn certain journeys on.
+Now we need constraints to make the solver turn certain journeys on.

-The first constraint is that if you take the number of towns in a problem as N then the number of journeys turned on must be N.

-** Writeup Still in Progress
+How many solution variables should the solver output?
+Well there should be exactly N journeys so our first constraint will force this condition.

+    Minimize: ...

+    Where:
+    x(1,2) + x(1,3) + ... + x(N-1,N) = N

+    Binary Vars: ...

+We'll definitely get N distinct journeys outputted but there's no guarantee we'll get cyclical routes.
+The solver will just choose the N shortest journeys with no regard for the "enter and leave every town once" rule.
+It might use x(1,2), x(1,3) and x(1,4) because the corresponding dist(i,j) variables where smaller than other distances even though it should be illegal to use town 1 more than twice.
+We can phrase this rule as a contraint:

+    Minimize: ...

+    Where: ...
+    x(1,2) + x(1,3) + x(1,4) + ... + x(1,N) = 2
+    x(1,2) + x(2,3) + x(2,4) + ... + x(2,N) = 2
+    x(1,3) + x(2,3) + x(3,4) + ... + x(3,N) = 2
+    ...
+    x(1,N) + x(2,N) + x(3,N) + ... + x(N-1,N) = 2

+    Binary Vars: ...